Districts of Kazakhstan

 The employer Mikhail Guriev founded it in 1615 having asked the tsar Mikhail Fedorovich a decree for monopoly right to fish sturgeons in the mouth of Ural, but he was bound to build the town-fortification for defense from raids and to deliver red caviar to tsar.
 In 1668 Stepan Rasin owned Guriev.
 The population is about 140000 people.

 The town was built on the Seashore, but now it recedes into the distance of 25-30km.
 The first oil refineries and the plant of oil equipment were built here and the largest fish tinned plant in the Republic was also built here.
-Today Atyrau became the center of the oil industry of Ural- Embensky region.
+Today Atyrau became the center of the oil industry of Ural- Embensky district.

 The grave of the Kazakh people's composer Kurmangazy Sagyrbayev (1806-1879) is located in Atyrau; the town Saraidzhuk (XVI-XVII), not far from where the ways from Europe and Asia were crossed, is situated in 50km north of the town.